 - 4.1 It is widely accepted that a scheme can help when parking problems caused by presence of vehicles parked by non-residents are regularly experienced by the residents of the area.
-Where problems are created by an over-demand for on-street parking from residents in relation to the space available a scheme with a reduced allocation of permit(s) for each dwelling may be helpful. - 4.2 A scheme will only be considered where: - There is only limited or no off-street parking, and - In areas where 51% or more of the properties have no access to offstreet parking:
+Where problems are created by an over-demand for on-street parking from residents in relation to the space available a scheme with a reduced allocation of permit(s) for each dwelling may be helpful. - 4.2 A scheme will only be considered where: - There is only limited or no off-street parking - Residents are unable to park near to where they live because 40% or more of the available space is regularly taken by other road users and;

-- Residents are unable to park near to where they live because 40% or more of the available space is regularly taken by other road users - In areas where 81% or more of the properties have no access to offstreet parking: - Residents are unable to park near to where they live because 10% or more of the available space is regularly taken by other road users - There is not enough space to accommodate either residents' needs or residents' and non-residents' daytime parking needs. - 4.3 Where a request for a scheme does not fulfil the criteria above its introduction will not be considered unless: - The introduction of a scheme will be the most effective and appropriate way to address existing road safety problems or access needs; - The scheme is necessary to address the adverse impact from new development in a residential area; - The scheme is to be introduced as part of as wider integrated traffic or parking management scheme or to encourage use of alternative facilities such as off-street parking or park and ride schemes.
+- There is not enough space to accommodate either residents' needs or residents' and non-residents' day time parking needs; and - The majority of residents have a need for on-street parking (51% or more in the proposed area). - 4.3 Where a request for a scheme does not fulfil the criteria above its introduction will not be considered unless: - The introduction of a scheme will be the most effective and appropriate way to address existing road safety problems or access needs; - The scheme is necessary to address the adverse impact from new development in a residential area; - The scheme is to be introduced as part of as wider integrated traffic or parking management scheme or to encourage use of alternative facilities such as off-street parking or park and ride schemes.